Faruhcon/BallBlog/source/content/Projects/vb-overview.md

 <details open> <!-- VFB-C -->
     <summary>Details</summary>

-The Virtual Fitness Buddy Summer Camp (VFB-C)[^vfb-c1] project was designed to encourage children to engage in healthier physical activity (PA) habits through the use of a virtual dog buddy.
+The Virtual Fitness Buddy Summer Camp (VFB-&NoBreak;C)[^vfb-c1] project was designed to encourage children to engage in healthier physical activity (PA) habits through the use of a virtual dog buddy.
 As a child completed PA goals, tracked using a Fitbit PA tracker, they would earn points to use to unlock new tricks and their VFB's health would increase, meaning that they were slimmer and faster.
 Unlike the other VFB projects, children could only interact with their VFB by playing fetch and completing tricks without any minigames.
-VFB-C was built as a mobile kiosk station to be used in a week-long summer camp consisting of a large screen display and Microsoft Kinect.
+VFB-&NoBreak;C was built as a mobile kiosk station to be used in a week-long summer camp consisting of a large screen display and Microsoft Kinect.
 Lastly, the control group for this study also had their own VFB, but they did not earn points to spend. <!-- TODO: done? -->
     <figure class=img-fig> <!-- TODO: right size? -->
         <img class=scale-w100
             src="vfbC_kiosk-pet-skele.png"
             alt="Compilation of TV, virtual dog, and spheres in the shape of a human." title="VFB-C kiosk, buddy, and Kinect skeleton">
-        <figcaption>The VFB-C kiosk, buddy, and Kinect skeleton.</figcaption>
+        <figcaption>The VFB-&NoBreak;C kiosk, buddy, and Kinect skeleton.</figcaption>
     </figure>
     <div class=stats-container> <!-- VFB-C Stats -->
         <details open>